 It’s difficult to have just one dolma-they are so tasty!
-The combination is savory and tart along with slight bites of sweetness from raisins and rich nuttiness from pine nuts makes these irresistible.
+The combination of savory and tart along with slight bites of sweetness from raisins and rich nuttiness from pine nuts make these irresistible.

 There are many cultures and countries that have their own version of stuffed grape leaves.
-Some use only rice and no meat.
+In Palestine, stuffed grape leaves are called dawali.
+Some recipes use only rice and no meat.
 Some add veggies or use different kinds of spices.
 Either way, it’s very versatile!

 It may seem intimidating if you’ve never tried making it before, but I have broken into 3 sections.
 Mixing the meat, rolling the leaves, and finally, simmering them!